MEDIA ALERTS PRESS RELEASES ARTIST NOTES

 RECORDED LIVE DURING THE 2025 FESTIVAL SEASON

-PART OF MULTI-PROJECT PARTNERSHIP WITH APPLE MUSIC CLASSICAL
+PART OF A MULTI-PROJECT PARTNERSHIP WITH APPLE MUSIC CLASSICAL

 “Spoleto is about adventure and excitement—about how different art forms can collide with each other to create something new,” said Spoleto Festival USA General Director and CEO Dr. Mena Mark Hanna.
 “Chamber music is one of the Festival’s core artistic pillars, and these recordings reflect the same spirit of curiosity, daring, and immediacy that defines Spoleto Festival USA as a whole.”